backtrace-labs/backtrace-unity/README.md

 Note that this functionality is released as 'early access' and will be functionally improved in the near future to aid root cause resolution.

-The `error.type` for these reports will be `Low Memory`.

-Note that this functionality is released as 'early access' and will be functionally improved in the near future to aid root cause resolution.

 ## Symbols upload

 Unity allows developer to generate symbols archive called `symbols.zip` in the il2cpp build pipeline in the root directory of your game.
 In this archive you can find generated symbols for your game libraries.
 When your game crashes due to a native exception, your stack trace will contain only memory addresses instead of function name.
 Symbols from `symbols.zip` archive allows Backtrace to match function address to function name in your source code.